eclipse-archived/ceylon-lang.org/documentation/1.0/tour/attributes-control-structures.md

   [`try`](#the_trycatchfinally_statement_works_like...)).

-## Attributes and locals
+## Attributes and local values

-In Java, a field of a class is quite easily distinguished from a local constant or variable of a method or constructor.
-Ceylon doesn't really make this distinction very strongly.
-An attribute is really just a local that happens to be captured by some `shared` declaration.
+In Java, a field of a class is quite easily distinguished from a local variable or parameter of a constructor.
+This distinction is much less meaningful in Ceylon, and often irrelevant.
+An _attribute_ is really just a value declared in the parameter list of body of the class that happens to be captured by some `shared` declaration.

-Here, `count` is a local variable of the initializer of `Counter`:
+Here, `count` is a block-local variable of the initializer of `Counter`:

 <!-- try-post:
     value c = Counter();
     print(c.count); // Compiler error!
 No access
 -->
     class Counter() {
-        variable Integer count := 0;
+        variable Integer count=0;
     }

 But in the following two examples, `count` is an attribute: